yan42685/obsidian-clever-search/README.md

 | Obsidian | Search In File      | undefined                |
 | Obsidian | Toggle Privacy Mode | undefined                |
 | Obsidian | Search in file with last Omnisearch query | undefined |

+## Limitations

+In-file Search performance may be slower when a file contains over 500k characters.
+I plan to enhance the system by automatically adjusting the fuzzy search level for larger files in the future.

 ## Installation